Imamachi-n/Phrast/README.md

 - There is a time limit (ex.
 60sec) until users finish to create sentences.
 - There is two kind of level: Basic Mode uses about 2000 words from The Longman Defining Vocabulary.
 Hell Mode uses about more then 150,000 words from WordsAPI.
 - Users can review what kind of sentences users create before.
+- Users can also check English Grammer for each sentence (by using GrammerBot API which is a Grammer Check API).

 **Future Features:**